Worldwide Photographic Journeys

 Moving from pasture to pasture every seven to ten weeks, this tiny community of nomadic reindeer herders is one of the few remaining tribes of its kind.

 But as modern development makes its way into their remote habitat, their ancient traditions are now at risk of dying out.
-The introduction of a conservation area (which has restricted the Dukha from traditional hunting) in 2012, illegal mining and climate change has all added pressure on these special people, forcing many of them to move to towns and abandon their traditional nomadic lifestyle with their reindeer herds.
+The introduction of a conservation area (which has restricted the Tsaatan from traditional hunting) in 2012, illegal mining and climate change have all added pressure on these special people, forcing many of them to move to towns and abandon their traditional nomadic lifestyle with their reindeer herds.

-This tour will take you to the heart of the Taiga forest in northern Mongolia where we will camp alongside a family of traditional Dukha people for several days, learning about how they keep their reindeer and survive the harsh winters in this spectacular region of northern Mongolia.
+This tour will take you to the heart of the Taiga forest in northern Mongolia where we will camp alongside a family of traditional Tsaatan people for several days, learning about how they keep their reindeer and survive the harsh winters in this spectacular region of northern Mongolia.

 From there we will trek out to a family of herders living in a wild region of forest called Tengis Shishegt, near the border between Mongolia and Russia.
-Reindeer outdo horses in this wild terrain and they have allowed the Dukha to evade many of the upheavals that have historically afflicted people in the lowlands, from Genghis Khan to Communism.
+Reindeer outdo horses in this wild terrain and they have allowed the Tsaatan to evade many of the upheavals that have historically afflicted people in the lowlands, from Genghis Khan to Communism.

-Originally from the Russian region of Tuva, the Tsaatan people live on the border of Mongolia and Russia in an area called the taiga.
-The taiga, in lamens terms, is a snow forest (in winter) or swamp forest (in summer) that forms a border between the arctic tundra and the grasslands.
+Originally from the Russian region of Tuva, the Tsaatan people live on the border of Mongolia and Russia in an area of boreal forests called the taiga.

-You can find taiga in any of the world’s northern-most countries including Russia, Mongolia, the Nordic countries in Europe, Canada and the US (Alaska).
-The taiga is actually the world’s second largest biome (apart from the ocean), which is crazy considering I had never even heard of it before my trip to Mongolia.
+You can find taiga in any of the world’s northernmost countries including Russia, Mongolia, the Nordic countries in Europe, Canada and the US (Alaska).
+The taiga is actually the world’s second-largest biome (apart from the ocean), which is crazy considering I had never even heard of it before my trip to Mongolia.

-While the taiga may seem like a cold and unforgiving environment to you, it’s the perfect place for the reindeer that the Dukha have grown to love and care for like family.
+While the taiga may seem like a cold and unforgiving environment to you, it’s the perfect place for the reindeer that the Tsaatan have grown to love and care for like family.
 And where their reindeer thrive, they thrive.

-While the Dukha have lived exclusively in Mongolia for almost 70 years now, they still speak their native language of Tuvan, making communication difficult for visitors without skilled translators.
+While the Tsaatan have lived exclusively in Mongolia for almost 70 years now, they still speak their native language of Tuvan, making communication difficult for visitors without skilled translators.
 Very few of them even speak Mongolian.

-Life For the Dukha
+Life For the Tsaatan

 Every few weeks a family will send one of their members into town to buy supplies and food that can’t be sourced at camp.
 Typical purchases would be flour, rice, vegetables, or clothes.

-A typical day for Dukha people includes waking up, lighting the stove and then heading out to milk their reindeer.
-After milking the families gather in their teepees and make milk tea and breakfast on the stove.
+A typical day for Tsaatan people includes waking up, lighting the stove and then heading out to milk their reindeer.
+After milking the families gather in their tepees and make milk tea and breakfast on the stove.
 Following breakfast, the families let their reindeer loose and a few people work together to herd them away from camp to their grazing area where they are free to graze all day.

 During the day families hang out together drinking tea and tending to different household tasks such as making yoghurt, cheese, and bread, hunting for meat, or gathering berries from the woods (in the summer).

-Shamanism, one of the oldest religious beliefs in the world, is still widely practiced by the Dukha reindeer herders in Mongolia.
+Shamanism, one of the oldest religious beliefs in the world, is still widely practised by the Tsaatan reindeer herders in Mongolia.
 Essentially it is the vehicle behind the close relationship Mongolian people share between nature and Tengrism (sky worship).
 Tengrists believe the sky, earth, nature and the spirits of their ancestors guard and bless all people.
-The Shamanistic practices among the Dukha are thought to be the oldest in the country.
+The Shamanistic practices among the Tsaatan are thought to be the oldest in the country.
 Not only do they worship their Shaman, but they have many mystical holy books as well, and use many different treatises in their daily lives, including those for hunting and for calling or banishing the rain.

 Uushig Deer Stones

-Located on the south-eastern side of rocky Mount Uushig 17km west from Murun, the Uushig Deer Stone area is home to several square burials and 14 deer stones in a single area depicting different figures that date back to the Bronze Age.
+Located on the south-eastern side of rocky Mount Uushig 17km west of Murun, the Uushig Deer Stone area is home to several square burials and 14 deer stones in a single area depicting different figures that date back to the Bronze Age.
 The deer stones of Uushig are said to be the most clearly depicted deer stones in Mongolia.
 The deer stones are aligned from north to south in a single column.
 Each stone is between three and twenty metres distant from each other and is made of tetrahedral granite.
-A deer, an arch, a shield, a horse, a knife, the moon, the sun and a mirror figured belt are all depicted on the stones.
-A total of 109 deer figures as well as some human figures are carved on 14 different stones at Uushig and visiting them on our Mongolia reindeer herder photography tour will give us a snapshot in to the ancient ways of these special people.
+A deer, an arch, a shield, a horse, a knife, the moon, the sun and a mirror-figured belt are all depicted on the stones.
+A total of 109 deer figures as well as some human figures are carved on 14 different stones at Uushig and visiting them on our Mongolia reindeer herder photography tour will give us a snapshot into the ancient ways of these special people.

 Accommodation & Road Transport

-Road transport is by 4WD Toyota Landcruisers.
+Road transport is by 4WD vehicles.

 Walking